Gran Sabana: Auyán-tepui

-These Falls were first made known to non-indigenous people by the U.S.-born explorer-aviator Jimmy Angel in 1937.
-He attempted to land his plane on top of Auyantepui, crashing (without fatalities) in one of his expeditions.
-It is the second-largest Guiana tepui, with a surface of 700 sqkm, after Chimantá.
-It has an altitude of 2535 m.
-Auyantepui is inclined on its surface: on the southern edge it exceeds 2400 m, while the northern edge is barely 1600 m high.
+Auyán-tepui, in northwestern Canaima National Park, is the Guiana Highlands' best-known tepui.
+Its Angel Falls is the world's tallest waterfall, with a drop of almost 979 m.
+The falls were first made known to outsiders by U.S.-born explorer-aviator Jimmy Angel in 1937.
+He attempted to land his plane on top of Auyán-tepui during an expedition, crashing without fatalities.
+It is the second-largest Guiana tepui (after Chimantá Massif), with an area of 700 sqkm and an altitude of 2535 m.
+Auyán-tepui is inclined, exceeding 2400 m in height on its southern edge and barely 1600 m on its northern edge.

-It is possible to access the southern part of Auyantepui and climb it.
-In some sections of the trip it is necessary to use ropes to climb, although the difficulty level is not high.
-To make the ascent to the tepui, it is necessary to reach the village of Kavak by plane or helicopter, as there are no vehicle access routes to the tepui.
+The southern Auyán-tepui is accessible and climbable.
+Ropes are needed in some sections, although the degree of difficulty is not high.
+It is necessary to reach the village of Kavak by plane or helicopter to access the tepui, since there are no vehicle-access routes.

 Chimantá Massif

-The Chimantá Massif is the formation of plateaus (10 in total, including Amurí, Churí, and Akopán-tepui) and is the largest in Venezuela, at 1470 sqkm.
-The tepui is not easily accessible, and is rarely visited by tourists.
-It is in the central-western Canaima.
-Recently, the Venezuelan scientist Charles Brewer Carías, while flying over the massif, discovered a huge entrance to a 250 m cave.
-A species of frog, Colostethus breweri, was names in his honor.
+The Chimantá Massif is formation of plateaus (including Amurí, Churí, and Akopán-tepui) and Venezuela's largest, covering 1470 sqkm.
+The tepui, in central-western Canaima National Park, is not easily accessible and rarely visited by tourists.
+While flying over the massif, Venezuelan scientist Charles Brewer Carías discovered a large entrance to a 250 m cave.